lareferencia/guidelines-literature-repositories/docs/field_coverage.rst

 Definition and Usage Instruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The extent or scope of the content of the resource.
-Coverage will typically include temporal period (a period label, date, or date range) or jurisdiction (such as a named administrative entity).
+Coverage will typically include temporal period (a period label, date, or date range).

 **Usage Instruction**